 In this paper, we only consider the wavelength assignment problem.
 For simplicity, we assume fixed-path routing, in that all bursts between a source-destination pair follow the same path.
 Our work does not preclude changes in the routing paths, however, we make the reasonable assumption that any such changes take place at time scales significantly longer than the diameter of the network.
+Although we do not assume alternate routing, it is possible to modify the policies we develop to work when multiple paths are available between each source-destination pair.
+We also emphasize that route assignment can have a significant impact on the performance of an OBS network.
+In another recent study, the authors have addressed the issue of optimally selecting paths to minimize the burst drop probability [9].
+While that work assumes full wavelength conversion inside the OBS network, we expect that combining an optimal set of paths with the wavelength assignment strategies we present in this work will further improve the performance when wavelength conversion is not available.

 III.
-NON-ADAPTIVE WAVELENGTH ASSIGNMENT
+NONADAPTIVE WAVELENGTH ASSIGNMENT SCHEMES